polarfire-soc/apps/baremetal_applications/DRI/README.md

 By running this application, the PLL output clocks are dynamically changed to the following new values:

--PLL OUT0 is changed to 240 MHz
+- PLL OUT0 is changed to 240 MHz
--PLL OUT1 is changed to 100 MHz
+- PLL OUT1 is changed to 100 MHz
--PLL OUT2 is changed to 100 MHz
+- PLL OUT2 is changed to 100 MHz
--PLL OUT3 is changed to 75 MHz
+- PLL OUT3 is changed to 75 MHz

 After the device is programmed, power cycle the board.
 To run the application, complete the following steps: